 Known as The Flinch, the move works wonders in salary negotiations, flea market sale, and everything business.
 This gives you enough time to ponder it and the other person to improve his offer.

 Know your worth

 When you decide to be paid at a fair-market-value you should know what your market value is.
 You can easily find out the job’s salary range by finding typical job salaries for people having same experience and skills in your industry.

 You can utilize the internet to its full potential to give you data about the prevalent competitive rate.

 Sites like Payscale.com, Salary.com, or Glassdoor.com can help shape the opinion.
 Your fair-market price is not a single number but a range and with an hour of research on this site, you can easily get through to it.

 For instance, if finance is what your job is all about, then it’s expected that you know what kind of income finance managers are attracting.
 Once you know the ballpark figure, look for posting offering similar pay.
 You also can negotiate before accepting the offer.

 Negotiate for more perks and benefits

 Many salary packages can be substantially increased by the inclusion of benefits and perks such as medical and dental coverage, wellness days, paid vacations, certification reimbursements, gym or health club membership, and others.

-Some companies can agree to provide the extra value through stock options, stock grants and profit sharing methods.
+Some companies can agree to provide extra value through stock options, stock grants, and profit-sharing methods.
 Then there are various relocation benefits that can alone supercharge your final offer.